 Recent research has focused on children who had difficult starts in life.
 The 'TransFive' investigation followed the lives and descendants of nearly two-hundred boys sent to a Dutch reform school in the 1910s (Bijleveld and Wijkman, 2009; van de Weijer, Bijleveld, Blokland, 2014); and in Young Criminal Lives, Godfrey, Cox, Shore and Alker investigated the different life-outcomes of five hundred children sent to various reformatories, industrial schools, and training ships in north-west England between 1850 and 1920.
 They found that, contrary to the adult offenders studied by Godfrey et al. (2007, 2010), children who had been in institutional care tended to marry earlier, and for that relationship to have a strong inhibitive effect on offending behaviour.
 This is less likely to be because their wives had more influential power, but because boys who had grown up lacking parental care were more likely to want to keep hold of a good relationship in their adult life – and that meant keeping out of trouble and keeping out of prison.
 This study also found that the quality of care, which was variable across the juvenile care system, was also key.
 Good experiences inside the reformatory led to constructive long-term relationships between staff and former inmates, which helped to support children as they grew into adults.
 The most influential factor, however, was the training (job-specific employment skills) provided by the institutions, and the feeding of the children directly into a job after leaving the institution.
 The tragedy for those on the military training ships, was that this meant the armed forces, and many were killed in World War I.

 Online digital data is now being used more and more to piece together information from different sources to "reconstruct" people’s lives.
-The Old Bailey Online (2003-3008) contains details of all trials carried out at London’s Central Criminal Court between 1674 and 1913, nearly two hundred thousand criminal trials, providing information about over a million defendants, victims and witnesses.
+The Old Bailey Online (2003-3008) contains details of all trials carried out at London’s Central Criminal Court between 1674 and 1913, comprising nearly two hundred thousand criminal trials.
+In turn, providing information for approximately one million defendants, victims and witnesses.
 A successor project, London Lives 1690-1800, digitised a much wider range of records, primarily related to poor relief and criminal justice, and includes access to 3.35 million name instances.

 The ability to survey the whole life-course allows historians to explain why the lives of individuals may have taken particular directions.
 Whilst the biographical research that has been carried outi n previous studies has only been able to collect relevant details of a few hundred people’s lives at a time, the Digital Panopticon allows us to collect hundreds of thousands of life-archives.
 It can therefore transform biographical research.
 It will allow us to correlate marriage and offending, having children and desistence, and examine whether particular kinds of punishment increase of decrease the chance of future offending.
 Indeed, the huge amount of biographical data and detail about prisoners and ex-convicts now available means that we will now know more about eighteenth and nineteenth-century prisoners than we do about prisoners serving time today.
 Most importantly of all, it will allow us to finally answer the question – which was more effective, transportation or imprisonment?